mythril-forge/homebrew-classes/fighter/fighter-action-surge.md

 -<< CHANGES >>-
 - second powerup moved to 20th level
 - this was swapped with extra attack 3
+- allowed an extra action and bonus action (and reaction)

 -<< TODO >>-
 - none